What Does it Take to Be a Coil Winder, Taper, or Finisher?

 |State||Annual Mean Salary|

-What Tools & Technology do Coil Winders, Tapers, and Finishers Use?
+Tools & Technologies Used by Coil Winders, Tapers, and Finishers

 - Data entry software